vesseldatabase/vesseldatabase/README.md

 # The Vessel Database
 This is a SQLite3 database of container ships and their lashing gear.
 It is free to use and updated roughly weekly.
-I have a script that runs weekly to update the vessel name based on its IMO code.
 Most of this data started with Rey from ILWU Local 13 and is now maintained by [Blake](mailto:feedback@besz.ca) from ILWU Local 514.

-You can access the database at [lashing.ca](https://lashing.ca/).
+You can access an searchable interface to the database at [lashing.ca](https://lashing.ca/).

 ## Terminology
 I have tried to use the [MacGregor product catalogue](https://www.macgregor.com/globalassets/picturepark/imported-assets/65120.pdf) terms or the terms the crew use for field names.
 Here is a quick reference: